A hash browns recipe that combines the delicately sweet and nutty flavour of parsnips with potato. A delicious breakfast, brunch or main meal.

 Turn your hash browns into breakfast stacks or sliders.

-Spread chutney on one hash brown, top with greens, a fried egg (or a slice of cheese or avocado).
+Spread chutney on one hash brown, top with greens and a fried egg (or a slice of cheese or avocado).
 Then top with another hash brown for sliders.

 Keep going if you wish to create stacks.